house472/https-github.com-cs-fullstack-master-coding-concepts-assessment-3.git-house472/README.md

 - Create a test case for each endpoint in Postman and export/include completed test cases in this repo

+- Starter builerplate code has been provided in this repo for `index.js` that contains code for initial server setup.
+Copy and paste into your `index.js` and update appropriately

 ## Frontend React Application
 - Create a react application called `client`
 - Create at minimum 4 components: